TeseoLou/clancy-nook-walking-tours/README.md

 ---

-## **Skeleton** (2.4)
+## **2.4.
+Skeleton**
 The **Skeleton Plane** in UX design built upon the **Structure Plane**, refining the foundational layout into a tangible, user-friendly interface.
-While the Structure Plane established how the website’s content and navigation were organized, the Skeleton Plane focused on how users interacted with these elements, ensuring a seamless and intuitive experience.
+While the Structure Plane established how the website’s content and navigation were organized, the Skeleton Plane focused on how users interacted with these elements, ensuring a A  and intuitive experience.
 This included defining how navigation, interactive features, and responsiveness contributed to a fluid user journey.

 Navigation design was introduced in the Structure Plane to establish a clear hierarchy and logical content flow.
 In the **Skeleton Plane**, this concept was further refined into visual and interactive navigation elements that efficiently guided users through the site.